What are RAKs and BRAKs?

 I am new to artist trading cards, and have heard about RAKs and BRAKs, but haven't a clue what they are.
 Can you please let me know what they are, and also what other types of ATCs and their variations are about?
 Thank you so much for your help.

 RAKs in general are Random Acts of Kindness.
-In the context of artist trading cards it's when someone sends someone else a trading card or cards without expecting anything in return, in contrast to the usual situation where a swap (normally one-for-one) takes place.
+In the context of artist trading cards it's when someone sends someone else a card or cards without expecting anything in return, as opposed to the usual situation where a swap (normally one-for-one) takes place.

 We hadn't heard of BRAKs before, but we think that this probably means Birthday Random Acts of Kindness, where a RAK card is sent because it's someone's birthday.